Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.vpnTunnels.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Deletes the specified wire group in the given scope.
-*/
-await gapi.client.compute.wireGroups.delete({ crossSiteNetwork: "crossSiteNetwork", project: "project", wireGroup: "wireGroup",  });

-/*
-Gets the specified wire group resource in the given scope.
-*/
-await gapi.client.compute.wireGroups.get({ crossSiteNetwork: "crossSiteNetwork", project: "project", wireGroup: "wireGroup",  });

-/*
-Creates a wire group in the specified project in the given scope using the parameters that are included in the request.
-*/
-await gapi.client.compute.wireGroups.insert({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

-/*
-Lists the wire groups for a project in the given scope.
-*/
-await gapi.client.compute.wireGroups.list({ crossSiteNetwork: "crossSiteNetwork", project: "project",  });

-/*
-Updates the specified wire group resource with the data included in the request.
-This method supports PATCH semantics and uses JSON merge patch format and processing rules.
-*/
-await gapi.client.compute.wireGroups.patch({ crossSiteNetwork: "crossSiteNetwork", project: "project", wireGroup: "wireGroup",  });

-/*
 Deletes the specified zone-specific Operations resource.